-3.5.2 Direct Push Sampling
+3.5.1 Direct Push Sampling

-The initial sampling for the bulk of the soil stockpiles will be conducted with GeoProbeTM (or similar) direct-push sampling equipment.
+The initial sampling for the soil samples collected on grade will be conducted with GeoProbeTM (or similar) direct-push sampling equipment.
 A hydraulic ram is utilized to drive a drill rod into the subsurface.
 The end of the ram is equipped with a hollow sampler and an acetate sleeve for sample retention.
 The sampler will be driven into the undisturbed soil to collect samples at approximate five-foot intervals.
-Once the sample has collected the sampler will be extracted and the acetate sleeve will be capped with TeflonTM sheets and plastic end caps.
-The soil types encountered will be described using the Unified Soil Classification System (USCS) to evaluate the total thickness of the pile and determine when native soil/subgrade soil is interpreted to be present in the boring.
+Once the soil sample has collected the sampler will be extracted and the acetate sleeve will be capped with TeflonTM sheets and plastic end caps.
+As noted above, the soil types encountered will be described using the USCS to evaluate the total thickness of the pile and determine when native soil/subgrade soil is interpreted to be present in the boring.

-3.5.3 Hollow Stem Auger Sampling
+3.5.2 Hollow Stem Auger Sampling

 For areas where direct push sampling rigs either have encountered refusal or are likely to encounter refusal, a hollow stem auger (HSA) drill rig will be utilized to collect soil samples.
-The HSA drill rig advances a drill bit to the target sampling depth at which point a California-modifies split spoon sampler is driven into the undisturbed soil to collect a soil sample.
+The HSA drill rig advances a drill bit to the target sampling depth at which point a California-modified split spoon sampler is driven into the undisturbed soil to collect a soil sample.
 The sampler is equipped with brass rings which are removed and retained for sample analysis or used to observe and describe the soil type in the sample.
 The open ends of the brass rings retained for sample analysis will be covered with TeflonTM sheets and capped with plastic end caps.
 The soil and material types will be described to evaluate the total depth of the pile and determine when native soil is reached in the boring.

-3.5.4 Air Rotary Casing Hammer
+3.5.3 Sonic or Air Rotary Casing Hammer Drilling Rigs